-List the purpose, number of persons traveling, number of days, and total project costs for each trip.
+List the purpose, number of persons traveling, number of days, percentage of time on MCSAP Grant, and total project costs for each trip.
 If details of each trip are not known at the time of application submission, provide the basis for estimating the amount requested.
 For more information on this item see 2 CFR §200.474.

-Total Project Costs should be determined by State users, and input in the table below.
+Total Project Costs should be determined by State users, and manually input in the table below.
+There is no system calculation for this budget category.